hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 # make all of the output directories
 # The -p option means mkdir will create the whole path if it
 # does not exist and refrain from complaining if it does exist
-mkdir -p ~/chipseq/results/fastqc
+mkdir -p ~/chipseq_workshop/results/fastqc
-mkdir -p ~/chipseq/results/bowtie2/intermediate_bams
+mkdir -p ~/chipseq_workshop/results/bowtie2
 ```

-Now that we have already created our output directories, we can now create variables using those directories.
+Now that we have already created our output directories, we can create variables using those directories.

 ```
 # directory with bowtie genome index
-genome=~/chipseq/reference_data/chr12
+genome=/n/groups/shared_databases/bowtie2_indexes/mm10

 # set up output filenames and locations
-fastqc_out=~/chipseq/results/fastqc/
+fastqc_out=~/chipseq_workshop/results/fastqc
+bowtie_results=~/chipseq_workshop/results/bowtie2

 ## set up file names
-align_out=~/chipseq/results/bowtie2/${base}_unsorted.sam
-align_bam=~/chipseq/results/bowtie2/${base}_unsorted.bam
-align_sorted=~/chipseq/results/bowtie2/${base}_sorted.bam
-align_filtered=~/chipseq/results/bowtie2/${base}_aln.bam

-## set up more variables for 2 additional directoties to help clean up the results folder
-bowtie_results=~/chipseq/results/bowtie2
-intermediate_bams=~/chipseq/results/bowtie2/intermediate_bams
+align_sam=~/chipseq_workshop/results/bowtie2/${base}.sam
+align_bam=~/chipseq_workshop/results/bowtie2/${base}.bam
+align_sorted=~/chipseq_workshop/results/bowtie2/${base}_sorted.bam
+align_final=~/chipseq/results/bowtie2/${base}_final.bam

 ```

-Creating these variables makes it easier to see what is going on in a long command wherein we can use we can now use `align_out` instead of `~/chipseq/results/bowtie2/${base}_unsorted.sam`.
-In addition, if there is a need to change the output diretory or the genome being aligned to, the change needs to be made just in the one location instead of throughout the script.
+Creating these variables makes it easier to see what is going on in a long command.
+For example, we can now use `align_sam` instead of `~/chipseq_workshop/results/bowtie2/${base}.sam`.
+In addition, if there is a need to change the output diretory or the genome being aligned to, the change needs to be made just in one location instead of throughout the script.

 ### Keeping track of tool versions